 Note: Because most touch screens respond to the electricity in your hand, dry or callused skin may cause them to be less responsive to certain people.
 If your loved one has this issue, you can try using a water-based moisturizer or using a stylus.

 Now that you have your tablet set up for your loved one, keep an eye on our blog for a guide to the best apps and tools to make it even more fun and engaging.

-If you have any questions about setting up a tablet for your loved ones that we didn’t answer here, please let us know and we’ll help you find the answer.
+If you have any questions about setting up a tablet for your loved ones, or other benefits of technology for seniors, please let us know and we’ll help you find the answer.